algebrato/Pad39A/README.md

 # Pad39A
-Pad39A is a XMonad Desktop Environment
+Pad39A is a light and easy configurable XMonad Desktop Environment.

 [![Build Status](https://travis-ci.org/algebrato/Pad39A.svg?branch=master)](https://travis-ci.org/algebrato/Pad39A)